mhealy-dev/mtg-decks/README.md

-# MTG Commander Decks 🎴
+# MTG Decks 🎴

-A Repository to house various MTG commander decks to download and run in Tabletop Simulator.
+A Repository to house various MTG decks to download and run in Tabletop Simulator.
+Each deck is housed in it's formats folder(i.e., commander, modern, standard)

 ## Installation